Premier Rewards Gold Card from American Express Review

 Shopping and entertainment benefits

-While the Premier Rewards Gold Card from American Express is primarily a travel rewards card, it also covers you when you’re hitting the stores or catching a show.
+While this card is primarily a travel rewards card, it also covers you when you’re hitting the stores or catching a show.
 Return protection and an extended warranty program are included, along with purchase protection for the things you buy.

 You can find deals on shopping, dining and more through Amex Offers and you’ll get free two-day shipping from more than 140 online stores with your complimentary ShopRunner membership.
 On the entertainment side, members enjoy preferred seating and exclusive access to selected events.